-6.8.1.
-Where possible insurance institutions will carry out face to face interview to conduct due diligence particularly for high risk customers.
+- 10.8.1.
+Where possible insurance institutions will carry out face to face interview to conduct due diligence particularly for high risk customers. - 10.8.2.
+Where face-to-face interview is not conducted, for example where the transactions are conducted via the internet, insuranceinstitutions will apply equally effective customer identification procedures and on-going monitoring standards as for face-to-face customers. - 10.8.3.
+Insurance institutions will carry out the following specific measures to mitigate the risk posed by such customers of non-face-to face transactions; - (a) certification of identity documents presented by suitable certifiers, - (b) requisition of additional documents to complement those required for face-to-face customers, - (c) completion of on-line questionnaires for new applications that require a wide range of information capable of independent verification such as confirmation with a government department, - (d) independent contact with the customer by the insurance institution, - (e) requiring the payment of insurance premiums through an account in the customer's name with a bank, - (f) more frequent update of the information on customers of non-face-toface transactions; or

-- 6.8.2.
-New or developing technologies that might favour anonymity can be used to market insurance products.
-Where face-to-face interview is not conducted, for example where the transactions are conducted via the internet, insurance institutions will apply equally effective customer identification procedures and on-going monitoring standards as for face-to-face customers. - 6.8.3.
-Insurance institution will carry out the following specific measures to mitigate the risk posed by such customers of non-face-to face transactions; - (a) certification of identity documents presented by suitable certifiers, - (b) requisition of additional documents to complement those required for face-to-face customers, - (c) completion of on-line questionnaires for new applications that require a wide range of information capable of independent verification such as confirmation with a government department, - (d) independent contact with the customer by the insurance institution, - (e) requiring the payment of insurance premiums through an account in the customer's name with a bank, - (f) more frequent update of the information on customers of non-face-to-face transactions; or - (g) in the extreme, refusal of business relationship without face-to-face contact for high risk customers.
+(g) in the extreme, refusal of business relationship without face-to-face contact for high risk customers.